 It’s all about team building and developing your leadership style.
 It’s about finding out who you are when you’re put under pressure and discovering your strengths and weaknesses.

-“It’s not an ordinary class, to say the least,” explains Mayuko Kawata, a current MBA student at CEIBS and participant of the Gobi Desert module, “we really didn’t know what we were getting into.”
+“It’s not an ordinary class, to say the least,” explains Mayuko Kawata (pictured below), a current MBA student at CEIBS and participant of the Gobi Desert module, “we really didn’t know what we were getting into.”

 Learning to work as a team